Uganda – It has always been the Pearl of Africa.

 Why is Uganda called the Pearl of Africa?
 Who first named Uganda the Pearl of Africa?
 What is Winston Churchill, who first called Uganda the Pearl of Africa?

-Winston Churchill was quite enthused about what he found in Uganda.
-He wrote, “For magnificence, for variety of form and color, for the profusion of brilliant life — bird, insect, reptile, beast — for vast scale — Uganda is truly “the Pearl of Africa.”
+In 1908, he published My African Journey, detailing his travels in Uganda.
+In his book, he wrote, “For magnificence, for variety of form and color, for the profusion of brilliant life — bird, insect, reptile, beast — for vast scale—Uganda is truly “the Pearl of Africa.”

 “My African Journey.”
 You can buy the book on Amazon Com and Find it in our Gorilla Safari Reads Book Section.
 We strongly suggest that you read the book before coming to Uganda.